jordantgh/Pyenv-Poetry-Mojo/README.md

 I assume you have Python, Mojo🔥, `pyenv`, `direnv` and `poetry` installed on your machine.
 I set this up on WSL2 Ubuntu 22.04.

+For `poetry` to work with `pyenv local` specified Python versions, make sure you set the `poetry` config option `virtualenvs.prefer-active-python` to true.

 ## Setting up `pyenv`

 1. **Install Python Version**: If you haven't already, install the desired Python version.